folio-org/mod-orders/PULL_REQUEST_TEMPLATE.md

   Help out not only your reviewer but also your fellow developer!
   Sometimes there are key pieces of information that you used to come up with your solution.
 Don't let all that hard work go to waste!
-A pull request is a *perfect opportunity to share the learning that you did.
+A pull request is a perfect opportunity to share the learning that you did.
 Add links to blog posts, patterns, libraries or add-ons used to solve this problem.
 -->

 ## Pre-Merge Checklist:
-Before merging this PR, please go through the following list and take appropriate action.
+Before merging this PR, please go through the following list and take appropriate actions.

 - Does this PR meet or exceed the expected quality standards?
   - [ ] Code coverage on new code is 80% or greater